 India backed the resolution within days but Pakistan had several reservations and evaded acceptance until 20 December 1948 – most probably because given the prevailing sentiments it was afraid of plebiscite.
 When both sides signed the resolution, a third of Kashmir was in Pakistan’s hand.
 The cease-fire went into effect on January 1, 1949.
 The cease-fire line became the Line of Control (LoC) which continues to this date!

-It certainly appears that Nehru made the mistake of taking the matter to the UN.
+It was clearly a political blunder to go to the UN.
 If he had given some more time to the army, all of J&K would have been freed.
 By going to the UN, he internationalized the issue and made Pakistan a party.
 By signing the Instrument of Accession, Maharaja Hari Singh had already made J&K part of India which was completely legal under the Indian Independence Act of 1947, signed by both India and Pakistan.
-The Act gave the power of decision to the heads of the princely states and contained no provision for plebiscite.
 It is a perfectly valid interpretation that was affirmed by representatives of several nations.

 Nehru’s understanding of international relations appeared unrealistic; that’s why he never suspected China and lost the 1962 war.
 It gave him a shock from which he never recovered and died.